Joseph O'Doherty: First Dáil

-The first Dáil met in the Round Room of the Mansion House in Dublin on 21 January 1919.
+The Ffirst Dáil met in the Round Room of the Mansion House in Dublin on 21 January 1919.
 The Dáil asserted the exclusive right of the elected representatives of the Irish people to legislate for the country.
-The Members present adopted a Provisional Constitution and approved the Declaration of Independence.
+The Members present adopted the Dáil Constitution and approved the Declaration of Independence.
 The Dáil also approved a Democratic Programme, based on the 1916 Proclamation of the Irish Republic, and read and adopted a Message to the Free Nations of the World.

 Following the simultaneous outbreak of the Irish War of Independence in January 1919, the British government decided to suppress the Dáil, and on 10 September 1919 Dáil Éireann was declared a dangerous association and was prohibited.
 Defying the law, however, the Dáil continued to meet in secret.

 Members of the First Dáil taken on 9 April 1919 on the steps of the Mansion House in Dublin.
 Joseph O'Doherty is 4th from the left in the second row.

 O'Doherty was re-elected at the 1921 general election and opposed the Anglo-Irish Treaty which led to the partition of Ireland.
-In a Dáil meeting, he made the following statement:
+In a Dáil meeting, he stated:

 "I know that the people in North Donegal at the present moment would accept this Treaty, and I think it is fair to the people of North Donegal that I should make that known; but they are accepting it under duress and at the point of the bayonet, and as a stop to terrible and immediate war.
 Like my co-Deputy from Tír Chonaill I came to this Session of Dáil Éireann with a mind that was open to conviction against these prejudices that I had; no argument that has been produced by those who are for this Treaty has made any influence on me; I see in it the giving away of the whole case of Irish independence; I am prepared to admit that the mandate I got from the constituents of North Donegal was one of self-determination; and it is a terrible thing and a terrible trial to have men in this Dáil interpreting that sacred principle here against the interests of the people.
 It is not peace they are getting; it is not the liberty they are getting which they are told they are getting, and they know it; and I will tell them honestly if I go to North Donegal again what they are getting."

 He was subsequently re-elected as Anti-Treaty Sinn Féin and as an abstentionist republican in 1922 and 1923 respectively.